 - 37 original works of art by John Kane, plus a dozen other works by his contemporaries.

 - Paintings and drawings from America’s most prestigious art museums and collectors, including The Metropolitan Museum of Art, the Smithsonian’s Hirshhorn Museum and Sculpture Garden, Carnegie Museum of Art, American Folk Art Museum, Detroit Institute of Arts, the Phillips Collection, and others.

 - An immersive walk-through of Kane’s “Crossing the Junction” painting will allow visitors to travel through a Pittsburgh landscape as Kane did and explore his artistic process.

 - A recreated boxcar similar to the railroad cars that Kane worked on as the lead painter for the Pressed Steel Car Company.

 - Kane’s tin whistle and flute that he carried everywhere.
 He began playing music as a child and those Scottish tunes became the soundtrack of his life.

 - A watercolor wheel from the American Folk Art Museum that acted as Kane’s personal palette.
 Kane took immense pride in his ability to mix and create colors using paint, and the wheel gives insight into the intersection of his work and art.

 - Never-before-seen photographs and archival pieces, including six gelatin silver prints taken by John Kane and images from collections of the Detre Library & Archives at the History Center, Carnegie Library of Pittsburgh, Carnegie Museum of Art Archives, and University of Pittsburgh Archives.

-The Pittsburgh’s John Kane exhibition will be on view through Jan.
-8, 2023 and is made possible thanks to support from The Heinz Endowments, Hillman Family Foundation, Richard King Mellon Foundation and Allegheny Regional Asset District.
+The Pittsburgh’s John Kane exhibition was on view May 21 through Jan.
+8, 2023 and was made possible thanks to support from The Heinz Endowments, Hillman Family Foundation, Richard King Mellon Foundation and Allegheny Regional Asset District.